-Vocaliza is based on four different speech technologies, which are ASR, Text-To-Speech (TTS), speaker adaptation and Utterance Verification (UV).
+Vocaliza is based on four different speech technologies, which are ASR, speech synthesis or Text-To-Speech (TTS), speaker adaptation and utterance verification (UV).
 Their functionality within the application is explained next.

-ASR constitutes the core of the application.
-Speech therapy games need ASR to decode user utterances, and to decide which word sequence has been pronounced so that the application will be able to let the user know if the game has been completed successfully.
+Automatic Speech Recognition (ASR) constitutes the core of the application.
+Speech therapy games needs ASR to decode user utterances, and to decide which word sequence has been pronounced so that the application will be able to let the user know if the game has been completed successfully.

-TTS provides a way of showing the user the correct pronunciation of a word or sentence.
-This is a useful feature in speech therapy games as well as in database acquisition procedure.
-As soon as a speech therapist or pedagogist adds a new word, sentence or riddle to the application, the TTS system generates the correct Spanish utterance of the corresponding word, sentence or question.
-However, TTS may be a very strict method to teach the user how to pronounce a word or a sentence.
-Thus, to provide flexibility, Vocaliza allows speech therapists to record word, riddle, and sentence utterances, that the application will use instead of TTS.
-This way, different utterances are shown depending on the age, the speech impairments or other requirements of the user.
+Speech synthesis provides a way to show the user how a word or sentence should be pronounced, which is useful in speech therapy games as well as in database acquisition procedure.
+As soon as a speech therapist or pedagogist adds a new word, sentence or riddle to the application, it is able to synthesize a correct Spanish utterance of the corresponding word, sentence or question.
+However, speech synthesis may be a very strict method to teach the user how to pronounce a word or a sentence, thus, to provide flexibility, Vocaliza allows speech therapists to record word, riddle, and sentence utterances, which the application will use instead of speech synthesis, in order to show different utterances depending on user age, speech pathology and other requirements of the user.

-Speaker adaptation enables the application to estimate a speaker dependent acoustic model for every user.
-Vocaliza uses Maximum A Posteriori (MAP) estimation [5] which, given a speaker independent acoustic model and a set of user utterances, can estimate a speaker dependent acoustic model.
-MAP is a well known and reliable estimation method which does not require a great number of utterances to retrieve a reliable speaker dependent acoustic model.
-This is a very interesting feature since the application will estimate acoustic models from a set of utterances recorded by the own user, which in most cases will consist of a small number of utterances due to two factors: speech therapists can not spend long time recording speech of every user, and users suffering speech impairments will find very hard and tiring to record a great amount of utterances.
+Speaker adaptation enables the application to estimate speaker dependent acoustic models adapted to each user.
+Vocaliza uses Maximum A Posteriori (MAP) estimation [5] which, given a speaker independent acoustic model and a set of user utterances, can estimate a speaker dependent acoustic model, adapted to the user.
+MAP is a well known and reliable estimation method which does not require a great number of utterances to retrieve a reliable acoustic model adapted to the user.
+This is a very interesting feature since the application will estimate acoustic models from a set of utterances recorded by the user, which in most cases will consist of a small number of utterances due to two factors: speech therapists can not spend long time recording speech of every user, and users with pathological speech will find very hard and tiring to record a great amount of speech utterances.
 Moreover, MAP estimation convergence make this method a very interesting one when the number of utterances is a priori unknown.